 When the coating thicknesses are managed well, ENIG is an excellent surface finish for reliable solder joints and aluminium wire bonds, and has a relatively long shelf-life.
 The thin outer layer of immersion gold is very stable and prevents oxidation of the underlying nickel for the life of the component.
 However, the high performance of ENIG is very much dependent on the quality of the nickel and gold layers.

-The August 2017 revision to the specification will help manufacturers understand what they need to do to meet printed board performance requirements, including the J-STD-003 printed board solderability specification.
-The revision focuses on the thickness of the gold layer; the minimum allowable thickness has been reduced, and a new parameter for the maximum gold thickness has been introduced.
+The July 2021 revision to the specification helps manufacturers understand what they need to do to meet printed board performance requirements, including the J-STD-003 printed board solderability specification.
+This revision (retaining XRF specifications introduced in IPC-4552A in August 2017) focuses on the thickness of the gold layer; the minimum allowable thickness has been reduced, and a new parameter for the maximum gold thickness has been introduced.
 If the gold thickness in finished part is too low, the deposit may not remain intact once in use.
 This would result in corrosion and cause weak solder joints and printed board failure.
 With the critical nature of the gold thickness in mind, the specification focuses on three critical factors:

-In addition to specific information on thickness measurement, the IPC-4552A gives details on corrosion identification, with pass and fail criteria.
+In addition to specific information on thickness measurement, the IPC-4552B gives details on corrosion identification, with pass and fail criteria.

 Revision A of the specification was the result of extensive testing by the IPC and associated organisations, and as such the specification is likely to result in a high quality finish.
 However, the stringent measurement controls imposed may be difficult to meet in a production environment.